Eliewiii/Building_urban_analysis/README.md

 - Building Integrated Photovoltaic (BIPV) analysis
 - Life Cycle Assessment (LCA) of BIPV at urban scale
 - User-friendly interface for easy input and output in Grasshopper
+- Compatibility with LadybugTools (Ladybug, Honeybee, Dragonfly)
+- Python use only for advanced users (automation, parametric optimization, etc.)

 ## Getting Started